lpoto/discord-utility-bot/README.md

     - forward,
     - help.

-- User may only use music commands if they are in a voice channel and bot is either in the same channel or not connected to any.
+- User may only use music commands if they are undeafened in a voice channel and bot is either in the same channel or not connected to any.

 - Bot requires a `DJ` role.
 Only users with the same role may use the